The licensing regime supports different types of energy and carbon storage activity.

 In May 2022, the NSTA published 'Innovate Seaward Production Licences: Guidance on Phase Transition', which can be viewed here.

-Landward Production Licences follow the same pattern as their seaward version.
+Landward Production Licences follow the same pattern as the seaward version.
 They are known formally as Petroleum Exploration and Development Licences (‘PEDLs’).
-The corresponding Model Clauses are at The Petroleum Licensing (Exploration and Production) (Landward Areas) Regulations 2014.
+The corresponding Model Clauses are set out within The Petroleum Licensing (Exploration and Production) (Landward Areas) Regulations 2014.
 For more information on Types of Landward Licences please click here.

 Applications should be submitted to approvals@nstauthority.co.uk